oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 You can run the above script as many times as you want on the same file.
 Pressing the Enter key on any response retains the existing value.

-Values are stored in the files `idm.rsp` and `.idmpwds` files unless the command is started with the -r and -p options in which case the files updated will be those specified..
+Values are stored in the files `idm.rsp` and `.idmpwds` files unless the command is started with the -r and -p options in which case the files updated will be those specified.

+> Note: The reference sections below detail all parameters.
+Parameters associated with passwords are stored in a hidden file in the same directory.
+This is an added security measure.

 > Note:
 > * The file consists of key/value pairs.
 There should be no spaces between the name of the key and its value.
 For example: